 - Changing Schools?

 - Private schools often have rigorous admissions.
-As soon as you realize that a move is necessary, you should research the private schools in the area and set up interviews so that you can better ascertain your family's fit for the school.
+As soon as you realize that a move is necessary, it would help if you researched the private schools in the area and set up interviews so that you can better ascertain your family's fit for the school.

-- Consider using an Educational Consultant from your target destination to help you decide where to try to place your children when you move.
+- Consider using an educational consultant from your target destination to help you decide where to place your children when you move.

-- Found out if there are any extra-curricular activities that require early enrollment or may involve practice over the summer before the school year starts.
+- Find out if any extra-curricular activities require early enrollment or may involve practice over the summer before the school year starts.

 - Decide what you want to do with your house.
 Will you rent it out or sell it?
 If so, find a realtor.